Gummybearr/plantail/dev/spec.md

 > we are currently here
 ---

+# v1.6.1
+1. make users select day | day of month when creating repetitive tasks.

 # v1.7.0
+1. add alarm | push for tasks if user specified time

+# v1.8.0
+1. open 2nd tab to show monthly calendar

+# v1.9.0
 1. change my profile pic
 2. change pic for tasks on first tab

-# v1.8.0
-1. open 2nd tab to show monthly calendar

 ---
 > not fixed from here